wazo-platform/wazo-doc/source/contributors/translate.rst

-.. _translating-xivo:
+.. _translating-wazo:

 ****************
-Translating XiVO
+Translating Wazo
 ****************

 French and English are maintained by the Wazo authors.
 Other languages are provided by the community.

-Asterisk and XiVO Prompts
+Asterisk and Wazo Prompts
 =========================

 Languages and prompts are recorded by several studios.
 The information for those languages are: